Understanding Dividend Reliability with DivInsights Safety

 How DivInsights Safety is Built

-DivInsights Safety is built by analysing how a company’s financial profile compares to patterns that have historically mattered for dividend stability.
+DivInsights Safety is built by analysing how a company’s financial profile compares with companies that have historically maintained their dividends and those that have cut them.

-It draws on 40+ financial indicators — including profitability, cash flow, leverage, and stability — combined through a structured model to identify patterns linked to dividend reliability.
+It draws on a wide range of financial indicators — including profitability, cash flow, leverage, and stability — combined through a structured model to identify patterns linked to dividend reliability.

 Earnings and cash flow coverage